-- 30g instant oat cereal/Ready Brek (for the baby led weaning only!)
+- 30g instant oat cereal/Ready Brek (for the baby-led weaning only!)

-Option 1- Spoon-feeding
+Option 1- Spoon-feeding and finger foods

 Brown the mince in a little oil.
 Remove and cook the carrot, parsnip and onion until soft.
 Add the mince back in along with the stock and thyme.
 Cook until everything is nice and soft (about 20 mins).
-Leave the texture or it is or puree a little if you need to.
+Leave the texture, or it is or purée a little if you need to.

 Option 2- Baby-Led Weaning

 Saute the veggies in a little oil until soft.
 Once cooled, add to the turkey mince along with the instant oats and the thyme.
 Then roll into whatever shape takes your fancy or whichever will be easiest for your baby to grasp.
 Try meatballs, burgers or sausage shapes as I did.
 Fry until cooked through.
 Alternatively, pop into the oven at 180C for about 20 mins.

 Adapt on the day Christmas dinner for your baby